Just an observation

 The main point, of course, is that folks no longer “read” content online, they just “scan” it.
 Presumably their eyes trip over all the lists and headlines but miss all the meaningless words in between.
 But wait a minute — if nobody really reads stuff any more, then why are long posts so popular?

 One typewritten, single-spaced, letter size page holds about 500 words.
-So 1,890 words is roughly four pages of dense text, or eight pages of not-so-dense text.
-Either way, it’s a lot to tackle on a smartphone while driving.
+So 1,447 words is roughly three pages of dense text, or about six pages of not-so-dense text.
+Either way, it’s a lot to tackle on an iPhone SE while driving.

 I have a theory